christiantroyandrada/chat-microservices-frontend/DEVELOPMENT.md

 - JWT tokens stored in localStorage
 - Tokens sent via `Authorization: Bearer` header
 - WebSocket auth via query parameter
 - Input validation on forms
 - CORS handled by backend
+- JWT tokens are stored in httpOnly cookies (set by the backend)
+- Requests should be made with credentials included (frontend is configured to send cookies)
+- WebSocket auth is performed using the same httpOnly cookie on the Socket.IO handshake
+- Input validation on forms
+- CORS handled by backend